 Norm rooster at Farm Sanctuary

-An estimated 77,047,000,959 land animals were slaughtered worldwide for food in 2018.
-Many were raised on factory farms, which maximize agribusiness profits at the expense of the animals, the environment, social justice, and public health.
+Globally, around 90 Billion land animals are slaughtered each year.
+The majority are kept on crowded and stressful factory farms that, maximize agribusiness profits at the expense of animals, the environment, social justice, and public health.

 Animal Agriculture Causes Immense Suffering